Rapptz/discord.py/docs/api.rst

     .. note::

-        To get the :class:`Message` being reacted, access it via :attr:`Reaction.message`.
+        To get the :class:`Message` that the reaction was added to, use :attr:`Reaction.message`.

     This requires :attr:`Intents.reactions` to be enabled.